 Vocation is taking on the business of the community so it is not a drag ...
+If I find what I am good at and good for, that my community can use and of Los Angeles (Rexroth 1971a) On the other hand, he also opposed the post colonial national partitioning of such culturally diverse areas as Ireland, South Asia, Indochina, and Palestine, which he identified as primarily rooted in post-War British government policy (Rexroth 1971b)

-If I find what I am good at and good for, that my community can use and will support, securely doing this, I can find myself further."
-Thus it is "lifeless" to be adaptable to play various roles.
-The only common role that everyone plays is citizen, "loyal Rexroth noted in early 1973, the emergence of a new national political configuration alien to the goals he had striven for all his life.
+Rexroth noted in early 1973, the emergence of a new national political configuration alien to the goals he had striven for all his life.
 This included a rightward move by students and the press.

-He rejected the explanations that activism accomplished nothing; that students followed their parents into the camp of Nixon; that the CIA and Mafia destroyed the movement with terror, cooptation, and drugs; that activism had gone off into radical rural communes; that the abolition of the draft had removed the main reason for opposition to the war; that Universities have corrected all their problems; and that television had finally conquered the mass mind of the new generation.
+He rejected the explanations that activism accomplished nothing; that students followed their parents into the camp of Nixon; that the CIA and Mafia destroyed the movement with terror, co-optation, and drugs; that activism had gone off into radical rural communes; that the abolition of the draft had removed the main reason for opposition to the war; that Universities have corrected all their problems; and that television had finally conquered the mass mind of the new generation.
 He pointed out that he saw similar quietude emerging in France, eastern Europe.
 He ultimately saw this change as mysterious, a generational change (Rexroth 1973a) Late in life he became increasingly involved in visits to Japan, and became more disgusted with American life.

 Rexroth's work has continued to sell well, but his reputation has become more complex with the publication of a magisterial biography by Linda Hamalian (Hamalian 1991).
-This biography revealed the angry and often violent man behind the image he presented in his writings; it at once emphasized the magnitude of his achievements and the flaws which caused many of his closest friends and associates to turn away. ...It is Wise to keep the pattern of Life clear and simple and filled With beautiful and real things.
-The round may be narrow enough.
-The rounds of the world are narrower (Rexroth 1952: 167).
+This biography revealed the angry and often violent man behind the image he presented in his writings; it at once emphasized the magnitude of his achievements and the flaws which caused many of his closest friends and associates to turn away.
+Buber.
+In view of the radical schism between community and collectivity, the appropriate action is to attach the institutions of collectivity and nourish small scale, local community: